 With a natural awareness of the camera and the garments, the modern and angular pose in the pop art print of Audrey Style could be mistaken to be a contemporary supermodel were it not for Audrey’s unique features.
 Her style continues to resonate and influence to this day with the Audrey look widely revered and replicated.

-Acid-free and of museum quality, all Art & Hue prints are produced on fine art archival matte card, made from 100% cotton, and using pigment inks which last lifetimes.
+Acid-free and of museum quality, all Art & Hue prints are produced on 310gsm archival matte card, made from 100% cotton, with fine-art pigment inks for longevity.

 Available for a limited time only, discover the full Audrey collection below.